February 5th, 2012

 September 20th, 2011

 It has been one year now since I moved to Ottawa, Canada.
-During the past year I’ve come across a few people who are always trying to make the city –or town, as some call it– exciting.
+During the past year I’ve come across a few people who are always trying to make the city exciting.
 Guy Bérubé, a good friend now, is one of them.
-He owns a gallery – La Petite Mort, a place where taxidermy meets with fundraising art sales for several charities (including Guy’s own), iconic furniture pieces and some fellow diplomats every once in a while.
+He owns a gallery – La Petite Mort, a place where taxidermy meets with iconic furniture pieces and fundraising art sales for several charities (including Guy’s own).

 Lizard photo: Whitney Lewis-Smith.